 |Muriate of Potash||3 kg|

-Before creating compost, The mixture of wheat straw is placed for 1-2 days (24-48 hours) on the floor and spray water several times in a day with a fixed time interval.
+Before creating compost, The mixture of wheat straw or paddy straw is placed for 1-2 days (24-48 hours) on the floor and spray water several times in a day with a fixed time interval.

 In this stage, the above Ingredient except Gypsum is mixed well and make a 5-feet-wide, 5-foot-high stack.
-With wooden box help or any other equipment.
+With wooden box help or any other equipment in grow room.

 The length of the stack depends on the amount of material, but the height and width should not be more or less than the measurements written above and It kept as it is as for five days.